The Astrometric Resoeccentric Degeneracy: Eccentric Single Planets Mimic 2:1 Resonant Planet Pairs in Astrometry

-Radial-velocity (RV) surveys are known to suffer from a degeneracy in which a system of two planets on nearly circular orbits in or near a 2:1 mean-motion resonance can be well fit by a single-planet model with a moderately eccentric orbit -- henceforth called the \textit{resoeccentric degeneracy}.
-This effect was first analyzed in detail by \citet{AngladaEscude2010}, where it was shown that $\sim$35\% of published single-planet eccentric solutions are statistically compatible with circular two-planet 2:1 configurations.
+Radial-velocity (RV) surveys are known to suffer from a degeneracy in which a system of two planets on nearly circular orbits in or near a 2:1 mean-motion resonance can be well fit by a single planet model with a moderately eccentric orbit -- henceforth called the \textit{resoeccentric degeneracy}.
+This effect was first analyzed in detail by \citet{AngladaEscude2010}, where it was shown that $\sim$35\% of published single planet eccentric solutions are statistically compatible with circular two-planet 2:1 configurations.
+A subsequent Bayesian model comparison study on a more selective sample of RV eccentric single systems found similar results -- showing that 25\% of the 60 selected systems are likely to be mischaracterized and are in fact two planet systems at a 95\% confidence level \citep{Boisvert2018}.
 In the RV case, the Keplerian signal of a single eccentric orbit can be expanded as a sum of a fundamental mode at frequency $n$ and a first harmonic at frequency $2n$ -- with the harmonic amplitude $\simeq e$ times the fundamental.
 A two-planet circular 2:1 configuration naturally reproduces the same harmonic structure, as the outer planet mimics the fundamental frequency and the inner planet mimics the first harmonic.

 Here, we derive the astrometric analogue of this effect.
 We show that, to first order in eccentricity, a single eccentric astrometric orbit also decomposes into a fundamental mode at $n$ and a first harmonic at $2n$ in each sky coordinate.
 A coplanar, circular 2:1 system produces the same harmonic content, so its astrometric signal lies in the same functional space as that of a single eccentric orbit.
 Mutual inclination introduces additional degrees of freedom that are not representable by a single orbit and therefore will break the degeneracy in sufficiently precise astrometric data.